 Scientific Director and Principal Investigator

-The Environmental Cardiopulmonary Disease Group conducts basic and clinical/translational research to better understand the role of the environment in the etiology and pathogenesis of respiratory and cardiovascular diseases such as allergy, asthma, adult respiratory distress syndrome, pulmonary fibrosis, atherosclerosis, hypertension, ischemic heart disease, and stroke.
+Darryl C. Zeldin, M.D., is NIEHS Scientific Director, head of the Environmental Cardiopulmonary Disease Group, and holds a secondary appointment in the Clinical Research Branch.
+The group conducts basic and clinical/translational research to better understand the role of the environment in the etiology and pathogenesis of respiratory and cardiovascular diseases such as allergy, asthma, adult respiratory distress syndrome, pulmonary fibrosis, atherosclerosis, hypertension, ischemic heart disease, and stroke.

 The group has a major research interest in eicosanoids, with an emphasis on how they function in the respiratory and cardiovascular systems.
 The group has identified a family of cytochrome P450 enzymes that are abundant in cardiovascular tissues and active in the metabolism of arachidonic acid to epoxyeicosatrienoic acids (EETs), which are potent vasodilators and cardiovascular protective agents.
 To study the effects of altered expression of cytochromes P450 on cardiovascular function, the group developed several new transgenic knockout mouse models.